Pay in lieu of notice is the financial compensation that employers may give dismissed employees instead of giving advanced notice of termination.

 Structuring the payment

-Pay in lieu of notice can be structured given as a lump sum payment or salary continuance (among other possibilities).
+Pay in lieu of notice can be given as a lump sum payment or salary continuance (among other possibilities).
 It can also be combined with working notice, as long as together they amount to the financial equivalent of adequate notice of termination.
 It is also permissible to provide for a reduced payment or cessation of salary continuance, to take effect if the employee gets new employment within a specified notice period.